Skip links

 in Tags

-First Gene Therapy intervention in Europe: it was carried out in Milan and is the first in the world to use bone marrow stem cells
+First Gene Therapy Intervention in Europe: It is carried out in Milan and it is the first in the world that uses bone marrow stem cells

 1991